Buyers Guide for Legal Billing Software

 Once you’ve decided on the feature set you need, pricing is the next consideration.
-Most of the time and billing software solutions are web based at this point, and so most are billed on a per user/mo basis.
+Most of the time billing software solutions are web-based at this point, and so most are billed on a per-user/mo basis.
 There are tons of options and the billing can vary quite a bit, but I’ll give you some generalities.
-The pricing looks like a bell curve and starts on the low end around $16/user/mo and tops out at around $99/user/mo depending on the software.
+The pricing looks like a bell curve and starts on the low end at around $16/user/mo and tops out at around $99/user/mo depending on the software.
 Essentially you have three pricing groups identified by the guys at Capterra.
 Approximately 25% of solutions are in the low group, 50% are in the middle group, and 25% are in the high group.

 - $16 – $36